How much does prophylactic mastectomy reduce the risk of breast cancer?

 Having a prophylactic mastectomy doesn't guarantee that you'll never develop breast cancer because all of your breast tissue can't be removed during the surgery.
 Sometimes breast tissue can be found in your chest, armpit or skin, above your collarbone, or on the upper part of your abdominal wall.

 It is impossible for a surgeon to remove all of this breast tissue.
 Although the chances are slim, breast tissue remaining in your body can still develop breast cancer.

 As with any surgery, prophylactic mastectomy has potential complications, including:

 - Anxiety or disappointment about changes to your appearance

 - Complications arising from breast reconstruction

 Are there other options for reducing the risk of breast cancer?

-- Healthy lifestyle changes.
-Healthy lifestyle changes, such as maintaining a healthy weight, exercising most days of the week, limiting alcohol use and avoiding hormone therapy during menopause, may reduce the risk of breast cancer.
-But it's not clear how much these changes can reduce the risk for women with an already high risk of breast cancer.
-Discuss these healthy lifestyle changes with your doctor to better understand how they might impact your breast cancer risk when combined with other risk-reduction strategies.
+- Healthy lifestyle.
+Maintaining a healthy weight, exercising most days of the week, limiting alcohol use and avoiding hormone therapy during menopause may reduce the risk of breast cancer.
+However, there aren't yet any conclusive studies showing that specific dietary changes reduce the risk of breast cancer.

 See more In-depth

 - Breast cancer risk reduction.
 Fort Washington, Pa.: National Comprehensive Cancer Network. http://www.nccn.org/professionals/physician_gls/f_guidelines.asp.
-Accessed Nov.
-16, 2011.
+Accessed Sept.
+25, 2014.